Gurupatil0003/Mysql-and-MongoDB/README.md

 #Here In below Screenshot U can see My tables

 <img width="100%" src="https://github.com/Gurupatil0003/Mysql_vs_Vscode_Connect/blob/main/Mysql%2C%20MangoDB%20vs%20Vscode/Screenshot%202023-12-22%20084957.png"/>

-#Here In below Screenshot U can see My tables
+# Here In below Screenshot U can see My databases and Tables

 #Create your Own Database
 -you can create Database Using Below Code